-Q We show movies, TV, and other audiovisual content that we have purchased on DVD or Blu-Ray, downloaded or streamed through an online streaming service subscription, or via broadcast, cable or satellite TV.
+Q We show movies, TV, and other audiovisual content via DVD, Blu-Ray, download, stream, over the air broadcast, cable, or satellite TV.
 Do we still need a license to view or show it in public?

 Q We have a closed-circuit television system that we use to transmit content directly into resident rooms.
 Do we need a license?